Islamophobia in the United States: Hate crimes

 The Islamic Center of Murfreesboro in Tennessee was reportedly shot at and construction equipment was also set on fire while lawsuits which challenged Islam's status as a religion were being filed.
 Islamophobic hate crimes impact people who are perceived as Muslim by attackers.
 For example, on September 15, 2001, the first victim of a 9/11 backlash murder was Balbir Singh Sodhi, an adherent of the Sikh faith.

 As the FBI reports, "Hate crimes against Muslims rose 1617% from 2000 to 2001".
 Also, the Pew Research Center reports that despite the passage of time and despite the growing size of the Muslim population of the United States, "discrimination against this community has not waned".
 The congressional testimony which was delivered by the Southern Poverty Law Centre in 2011 illustrated that "Mosques were burned or destroyed and death threats and harassment followed many Muslims in the weeks following the attacks".

 In the first half of 2024, anti-Muslim incidents rose about 70% amid the Gaza attack.

 According to Hatem Bazian, a lecturer at the University of California, Berkeley, and leader of the college's Islamophobia Research and Documentation Project, the result of asking questions related to the insecurity of Muslims was that "almost 80% said they feel at least somewhat worried about the safety of their family in the U.S."

+Utah police said that 48-year-old Peter Michael Larsen was arrested for allegedly stabbing a Muslim man at the Valley Fair Mall in West Valley City.
+According to court records, the suspect told police that he had targeted the victim because he was Muslim and that he "intends to kill Muslims."
+Police also said that the victim suffered multiple stab wounds across his body and was bleeding heavily.
+Bystanders restrained the attacker before officers arrived at the scene.
+The attack was condemned by Muslim rights groups, including the Council on American-Islamic Relations (CAIR).